ktechhydle/beautiful_pancakes/README.md

 - **QGraphicsPixmapItem**
 - **QGraphicsPathItem**

-*We will add items such as QGraphicsSvgItem and QGraphicsGroupItem in future updates.
+*We will add items such as QGraphicsGroupItem in future updates, you will have to implement QGraphicsSvgItem yourself, as there is no real way to obtain svg data without subclassing the item.
 For now, `BeautifulPancakeSerializer` and `BeautifulPancakeDeserializer` have methods that can make implementing these items yourself easy.*

 ## Full demo
 ```